liugezi/PSI-CA-Framework/README.md

 # PSI-CA-Framework
-This is the Java implementation of our paper: Efficient Private Set Intersection Cardinality inthe Reverse Unbalanced Setting Utilizing Hash-Prefix Filter, we implement the unbalanced PSI-CA of Lv et al. and our proposed reverse unbalanced PSI-CA in the new scenario.
+This is the Java implementation of our paper: **Efficient Private Set Intersection Cardinality inthe Reverse Unbalanced Setting Utilizing Hash-Prefix Filter**, we implement the unbalanced PSI-CA of Lv et al.[1] and our proposed reverse unbalanced PSI-CA in the new scenario.

 Pamams.java controls the protocol setup and related parameters:
 ## Protocol type includes: